Solution · PulseM Remote POP

 Remote Islands

-For islands and outposts where fiber will not arrive soon.
+For islands and outposts where fibre will not arrive soon.

 Particularly relevant when the network must rely on satellite backhaul and still keep services usable under constrained links.